Apple Books UK

 Now he’s found her again.
 And this time he’s a game-winning running back with a Super Bowl ring and a hell of lot more to offer.
 Only problem, she’s on the rebound from a bad divorce and thinks all men are like her ex-husband.

 Can he convince this gorgeous woman to take a second chance with him?
-Or, despite the attraction that flares between them, is letting another man into her life for more than a night simply not in the game?
+Or, despite the attraction that flares between them, is letting a new man into her life simply not in the game?

 Not in the Game